-- Save - 1.
-You can use the TOSHIBA Installation Wizard on the software CD to easily set up the Network Camera on LAN.
-Please refer to Software Installation on page 23 for details. - 2.
+- 1. You can make use of TOSHIBA Installation Wizard on the software CD to easily set up the Network Camera on LAN.
+Please refer to Software Installation on page 20 for details. - 2.
 Enter the Static IP, Subnet mask, Default router, and Primary DNS provided by your ISP.